BryonyRBlack/christie_restaurant/testing.md

 All forms and models provided have been manually tested.
 * Home page - the object is visible.
 Pass
 * News page - the articles show up in a list order.
 They have the user-input title and except.
 Pass
-* Article detai - When clicked, the correct article is displayed in full - pass
+* Article detail - When clicked, the correct article is displayed in full - pass
   * Comments - the form can be filled in, and posts immedietly to the page.
 The comment shows the logged in user correctly.
 The range function works for the rating.
 Pass
 * Wanted - The objects show correctly on the page.
 Pass
 * Social Feed - the form can be filled in, and posts immedietly to the page.
 The message shows the logged in user correctly.
 Pass